Table of Contents

 Exercises are small graded coding challenges that you will work on both in and outside of class.
 Both lectures and labs will typically have exercises associated with them, and there will be some extra exercises each week to be completed on your own.
 Exercises differ from ungraded coding examples that will sometimes be used in lecture to explain Python coding.
 Exercises and examples will appear in different notebooks to help you understand the distinction between them.

-Use the schedule to access the exercise pages where you can find links to the code files that contain the exercises.
+Use the schedule to access the exercise pages and links to the code files that contain the exercises.

 Submitting Exercises

 Each exercise will come with testing code, and when you run the testing code, it will also submit the results to Potluck.
-You can resubmit as many times as you like until you get it right, and only your best submission will count for your grade.
-If you are working offline, this won't work, but you can still see any error messages produced by your code and can simply run the tests again later when you're online to submit then.
+You can resubmit as many times as you like until you get it right.
+Only your best submission will count for your grade.
+If you are working offline, you can see any error messages produced by your code but cannot submit.

-During this process, you will be asked to list the names of people in your group (since we will typically work in groups of 2-3 in both lectures and labs).
+During this process, you will be asked to list the names of people you collaborated with (we will typically work in groups of 2-3 in both lectures and labs, but you may consult other students before submission).
 Make sure to enter everyone's username correctly so that everyone gets credit.
 Please also remember to share your code with any partners you work with so that they can revisit it later (e.g., if they need to resubmit).
+If you are partway through your exercises and need to add more collaborators, restart your kernel in your notebook and re-enter authorship.
+Collaboration is encouraged, so please be transparent and include everyone you consulted.

 On the Potluck server near the top of the dashboard, an overview of submitted exercises will be shown; you can click to expand the individual exercise groups and see details of which ones you've completed or not.
 Your code must pass the associated tests to count as complete, although you will get partial credit if it passes some of them.